K4HVH/bitch/DOCUMENTATION.md

 - Check timeout duration
 - Look for "Batch timeout" warnings
 - Ensure unique system IDs are being tracked (not total packet count)
+- **Multi-client batching**: Remember that batches work across ALL GCS clients - check if commands are coming from expected clients

+### Multi-Client Connection Issues

+**GCS Not Connecting:**
+- Verify using **TCP** (not UDP) connection in GCS settings
+- Check port is **5760** (updated from 14550)
+- Ensure BITCH is running and listening: look for "TCP listener initialized" log
+- Try `telnet localhost 5760` to test basic connectivity

+**Multiple Clients Not Working:**
+- Each client should see "GCS client X connected" in logs
+- Check client count in connection messages: "total: N"
+- Verify all clients receive telemetry (should be identical)
+- Commands from any client should appear in logs with client ID

+**Client Disconnect Issues:**
+- Disconnects should log: "GCS client X disconnected (remaining: N)"
+- Other clients should be unaffected
+- Reconnecting client will get a new ID

+**Batch Commands Across Clients:**
+- Commands from different clients contribute to same batch
+- Check logs for batch progress: "Batch 'X': added sysid=Y, now Z/N unique systems"
+- Verify `batch_key` is the same for rules meant to batch together
+- Each client's command should increment unique system count

 ### Performance Issues